ccsb-scripps/AutoDock-GPU/README.md

 Autostop is ON by default since v1.4.
 The collective distribution of scores among all LGA populations is tested for convergence every `<asfreq>` generations, and docking is stopped if the top-scored poses exhibit a small variance.
+This avoids wasting computation after the best docking solutions have been found.
-The `-heuristics` option sets the number of evaluations at a generously large number.
-It is a function of the number of rotatable bonds.
-It prevents unreasonably long dockings in cases where autostop fails to detect converged.
+The heuristics set the number of evaluations at a generously large number.
+They are a function of the number of rotatable bonds.
+It prevents unreasonably long dockings in cases where autostop fails to detect convergence.
-In our experience `-heuristics 1` and `-autostop 1` provide sufficient evaluations for accurately and reproducibly search the energy landscape of the scoring function.
-For molecules with 15 or more rotatable bonds it may be advisable to increase `-heurmax`.
+In our experience `-heuristics 1` and `-autostop 1` allow sufficient score evaluations for searching the energy landscape accurately.
+For molecules with many rotatable bonds (e.g. about 15 or more) it may be advisable to increase `-heurmax`.

 When the heuristics is used and `-nev <max evals>` is provided as a command line argument it provides the (hard) upper # of evals limit to the value the heuristics suggests.
 Conversely, `-heurmax` is the rolling-off type asymptotic limit to the heuristic's # of evals formula and should only be changed with caution.
 The batch file is a text file containing the parameters to -ffile, -lfile, and -resnam each on an individual line.
 It is possible to only use one line to specify the Protein grid map file which means it will be used for all ligands.
 Here is an example: